pitsomashilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 3-twofiles displays the contents of /etc/passwd and /etc/hosts

-Script 4-lastlines displas the last 10 lines of /etc/passwd
+Script 4-lastlines displays the last 10 lines of /etc/passwd